 If you are interested in working a research project at another college or university, either in the U.S. or abroad, please contact Professors Elizalde and Mucha, who can provide more details and perhaps put you in touch with a research group.
 This type of travel can be done during a leave term.
 (Unlike programs organized through Dartmouth, you would make the arrangements yourself, and then the Byrne funds would reimburse up to \$5000.)

 As a Byrne Scholar, you may use up to \$5000 per year (up to a total of \$15,000 during your time at Dartmouth) for enrichment activities such as research, internships, or attending conferences.
 The application form is below under Request Funding.

-Archita Harathi ’22 and Maria Roodnitsky ’22 have offered to be mentors for the Class of ’24 Byrne Scholars.
-Feel free to reach out to them with any questions about the program or about Dartmouth for which you want to hear a student’s perspective.
+Allison Zhuang ’25 has offered to be a mentor for the incoming Byrne Scholars.
+Feel free to reach out to her with any questions about the program or about Dartmouth for which you want to hear a student’s perspective.

-We hope you join our informal dinners where everyone can meet each other and talk about recent projects.
+We hope you join our informal lunches and dinners where everyone can meet each other and talk about recent projects.
 We usually have these once per term.
-Professor Elizalde has hosted recent dinners at his place near East Wheelock.
 In addition, you are very welcome to organize other informal Byrne gatherings, whether they involve a mathematical activity or are just social gatherings to get to know each other.
-Professor Elizalde can assist with coordination and there are budget funds available to cover pizza, snacks, etc.
+Professors Elizalde and Mucha can assist with coordination and there are budget funds available to cover pizza, snacks, etc.